Kezzryn/Advent-of-Code/2015/README.md

 ### Day 20 - Infinite Elves and Infinite Houses
 - **Problem:** Factoring numbers!
-- **Solution:** - I didn't know the method for factoring, so I watched some YouTube videos to understand it, then went and found a math library to do it for me.
+- **Solution:** - I didn't know the method for factoring, so I watched some YouTube videos to understand it, then went and found a function from StackOverflow to do it for me.

 ### Day 21 - RPG Simulator 20XX
 - **Problem:**